It has been said that when someone shows you who they are, believe them.

 Do I recommend it?
 Absolutely.

-The Last Checkmate: A Novel is available wherever books are sold.
+The House of Eve is available wherever books are sold.

 You must be logged in to post a comment.